-Finding: The Facilities and Services discussion of this report demonstrates that public facilities and services are available and are adequate to serve any potential development that could occur under the existing low density plan designation, though none is proposed.
+Finding: The Facilities and Services discussion of this report demonstrates that public facilities and services are available and are adequate to the current uses.
+No further development is proposed.

-4. Compliance with applicable sections of Oregon Revised Statutes Chapter 222, and Metro Code 3.09:
+4. Compliance with applicable sections of Oregon Revised Statutes Chapter 222, and Metro Code 3.09;

 Finding: The only applicable criterion in ORS 222 is that annexed lands be contiguous to the City.
-The site is contiguous at its border with city property for about 340 feet along the property boundary.
-The Metro Code criteria are set out on page 2 of this report.
+The site is contiguous at its border with city property for about 25 feet abutting S. South End Road.
+The Metro Code criteria are set out in this report and are satisfied.
 This report considers each factor and the Conclusions and Reasons in the Findings and Reasons demonstrate that these criteria are satisfied.

 - 5. Natural hazards identified by the City, such as wetlands, floodplains, and steep slopes; Finding: No natural hazards are identified on the property. - 6.
 Any significant adverse effects on specially designated open space, scenic historic or natural resource areas by urbanization of the subject property at the time of annexation; Finding: No adverse effects on the identified resources are apparent.
-There are no overlay districts which affect the property.
-The property is in the South End drainage basin according to the Drainage Master Plan. - 7.
-Lack of any significant adverse effects on the economic, social and physical environment of the community by the overall impact of annexation."
+A very small portion of the property falls within the City's Natural Resources Overlay District (NROD) due to the presence of an off-site intermittent stream.
+No development is proposed, therefore there is no impact to the off-site resource.
+Any new development of the site would be subject to review pursuant to the City's NROD regulations, which are acknowledged by DLCD and substantially comply with Metro Title 3, Title 5 and 13 protecting water resources and sensitive habitat areas.